langfengQ/CoSo/README.md

 # CoSo
-Source code for "Towards Efficient Online Tuning of VLM Agents via Counterfactual Soft Reinforcement Learning"
+Source code for paper "Towards Efficient Online Tuning of VLM Agents via Counterfactual Soft Reinforcement Learning"

+The code will be released within one month.
+Please stay tuned!